 Driven and incentivized by that parental example, Pulamarasetti studied computer science in college and gained an interest in computer programming.
 After 10 innovative years in industry, he founded information technology resiliency pioneer Sanovi Technologies.
 Sanovi offered data storage and backup service back in early 2000, delivering large-scale solutions and tools that managed over 2,500 TB of data across 600 customers.
 This challenge also uncovered a critical need for disaster recovery orchestration software that Pulamarasetti helped to develop.
 After the Sanovi acquisition by IBM in 2016, that software now serves as the foundation for IBM Enterprise Resiliency Orchestration solution.

 Traditionally, IT resiliency solutions were designed to address occasional outages caused by hardware, software or natural disasters.
 Cyberthreats, which typically took months to detect and caused financial impacts in millions of dollars, were outside this original scope.
 New cyberattacks like the WannaCry virus are now changing that view because they can propagate and disrupt IT systems worldwide in hours and cause billions of dollars in economic loss.

 This new reality demands a more robust enterprise resiliency approach.
-Cyber resiliency encompasses security, recovery and enterprise business process risk.
+Cyber resiliency encompasses security, disaster recovery and enterprise business process risk.
 This realization led to the development of a comprehensive cyber resiliency life cycle that spans all three of these elements.
 By identifying gaps across the enhanced resiliency spectrum, this modern approach to IT resiliency provides a more integrated and effective solution for protecting organizations against cyberattacks.